ThorbenKuck/NetCom2/README.md

 ## Where to go from here

 Check out the Wiki for more informations about creating a Server and a Client, with more depth.

+If you want to see someone code using NetCom2 and understand german, check out [this Let's Code-series][https://www.youtube.com/watch?v=b8y5eJbmUvs&list=PLUUnTdOVEgvKSiaWfWuhwLJfmwZIHkvGV].

 ----